cchitsiang/awesome-stars/topics.md

 ## data

-- [memphisdev/memphis](https://github.com/memphisdev/memphis) - Next-Generation Real-Time Data Processing Platform
+- [memphisdev/memphis](https://github.com/memphisdev/memphis) - Next-Generation Event Processing Platform
 - [dataplane-app/dataplane](https://github.com/dataplane-app/dataplane) - Dataplane is an Airflow inspired data platform with additional data mesh capability to automate, schedule and design data pipelines and workflows.
 Dataplane is written in Golang with a React front end
 - [kestra-io/kestra](https://github.com/kestra-io/kestra) - Kestra is an infinitely scalable orchestration and scheduling platform, creating, running, scheduling, and monitoring millions of complex pipelines.
 - [ngneat/falso](https://github.com/ngneat/falso) - All the Fake Data for All Your Real Needs 🙂